Pohao00/AdaptiveLocalNoiseReductionFilter/README.md

-# Adaptive-local-noise-reduction-filter
+# Adaptive Local Noise Reduction Filter

-This displays how to sprinkle Gaussian noice and use filter to reduce noice.
+This displays how to sprinkle Gaussian noise and use filter to reduce noise.

 ## Installation